 Add an Amended Schedule K-1 to Your Tax Return

 If you are an S corporation shareholder, a partner in a partnership, or a member of a multiple-member LLC business, you get a Schedule K-1 to show your share of the income or loss of the business.
 If your Schedule K-1 has changed after your tax return has been filed, this change affects your personal tax return.
 Use Form 1040-X to show these changes on your tax return.
 Don't forget to include any changes to your self-employment tax from changes in your Schedule K-1 income.

 Filing and Paying Taxes on an Amended Return

 If you must pay more tax because of an amended return, you can do so by including your check with the return, or you can file electronically, using one of the IRS tax payment options.
-Corporations must use the EFTPS system to pay corporate taxes electronically.
+Here are the instructions for corporations and partnerships:

-For Form 1120 for corporations, file the amended return at the same address where the corporation filed its original tax return.
+- For Form 1120 for corporations, generally speaking, you can file the amended return at the address where your corporation's principal business or office is located.

-You can file an amended partnership return by mailing it to a specific IRS office, depending on certain circumstances.
-See IRS Form 1065 for the list of locations.
+- You can file an amended partnership return by mailing it to a specific IRS office, depending on certain circumstances.
+See Form 1065 for the list of locations.